Fluency is Critical to Reading Comprehension

 There are several different ways to teach children to read fluently.
 It’s not impossible!
 You and I learned how to do this, right?
 We just didn’t know that was what we were learning to do at the time!

-One of the best ways to help your child learn to read fluently is by reading an easy book to them, just like you’re having a conversation, using the proper reading speed and voice inflections.
+Another way to help your child learn to read fluently is by reading an easy book to them, just like you’re having a conversation, using the proper reading speed and voice inflections.
 I would suggest starting with Dr. Seuss books.
 They’re repetitive and easy to remember!

 You might read the same book several times during the week.
 Kids love to copy what their parents and teachers do!
 So…read like you would want your child to read.
 Then, watch and see how they try to imitate your reading!
 In doing this, you will be modeling how reading is supposed to sound.
 It will also serve to instill the love of reading in your kiddos!